nathanchance/tuxmake/README.md

     $ tuxmake -r docker -a arm64 -t gcc-9 -k tinyconfig

-Build DTBs on arm64 using docker:
+Build DTBs on arm64 using podman:

-    $ tuxmake -r docker -a arm64 -t gcc-9 dtbs
+    $ tuxmake -r podman -a arm64 -t gcc-9 dtbs

 Incremental builds can be done by reusing a build directory: